Why do I have thin hair?

 - How can I make my thin hair thicker?

-- Factors that impact hair health
+- Factors that influence thin hair

 Fine, thinning or thin hair?

 This is always determined by genetics.
-It can also happen, though, that due to various reasons, the shaft of the hair becomes thinner, and thus weaker.
+It can also happen, though, that due to various causes, the shaft of the hair becomes thinner, and thus weaker.
 Thinning hair usually means diffuse loss of hair, i.e. from the whole scalp area.